Adzuki Beans Burger (Vegetarian “Beef” Burger)

 - 1 cup iceberg lettuce chopped

-- 1 egg Or for vegan version: 3 Tbsp ground flax seeds + 3 Tbsps water
+- 1 egg or for a vegan version: 3 Tbsp ground flax seeds + 3 Tbsp water

 - 2 Tbsps parsley fresh, chopped

-- 1 cup breadcrumbs or chickpea flour, you can also use regular wheat flour – you’ll need it if the composition is too moist
+- 1 cup breadcrumbs or chickpea flour; regular wheat flour also works, needed only if the mixture is too moist

 - salt and ground pepper to taste